DriesdeRoover/NetflixStatistix_II/NetflixStatistix/NetflixStatistix_II/NetflixStatistix-master/README.md

 # NetflixStatistix
-Avans Informatica - Programmeren II &amp; Databases II This Application is created by Dries de Roover and Wesley de Jonge (2144101) as a project for Avans Hogeschool Informatica courses Programmeren II and Relationele Databases II.
+Avans Informatica - Programmeren II &amp; Databases II This Application is created by Dries de Roover, Niek Hoppenbrouwers and Christan de Ruiter as a project for Avans Hogeschool Informatica courses Programmeren II and Relationele Databases II.

 This project has been made for educational purposes and the images used within belong to their respectfull owners.